adaptlearning/adapt-contrib-media/README.md

 **_media** (object): The media attributes group will contain different values depending on the type of media: video or audio.
 For video it contains values for **mp4**, **webm**, **ogv**, **poster**, and **cc**.
 The properties **mp4**, **webm** and **ogv** are all optional, but at least one is required (see below for alternate properties for YouTube/Vimeo video).
 For audio it contains **mp3** and **ogg**.
 As with video, both are optional, but at least one is required.
-The decision to include more than one file format is typically based on the browser/s used by the targeted audience.
-The mostly widely supported video file format is [mp4](http://caniuse.com/#feat=mpeg4) (specifically [H.264/MPEG-4 Part 10 AVC](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC)).
+The decision to include more than one file format is typically based on the browser/s used by the target audience.
+The most widely supported video file format is [mp4](http://caniuse.com/#feat=mpeg4) (specifically [H.264/MPEG-4 Part 10 AVC](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC)).
 The most widely supported audio format is mp3.

 >**mp4** (string): File name (including path) of the video file.
 Path should be relative to the *src* folder (e.g., *course/en/video/video-1.mp4*).